 MEDIATION & DISPUTE RESOLUTION

-Texas family law has a strong preference for settlement over trial as a means to solve child custody, visitation, and divorce disputes whenever possible.
+Texas family law has a strong preference for ending a divorce via settlement over taking a divorce to trial, especially as a means to solve child custody, visitation, and divorce disputes whenever possible.
 There are several forms of alternative dispute resolution and mediation is one of them.
-In fact, it is one of the more often used methods of dispute resolution.
+In fact, mediation is one of the more often used methods of dispute resolution in divorce.

 Most courts’ dockets are packed full of cases.
 Depending on the statistic you’re looking at, mediation successfully settles some or all of the pending issues in more than eighty percent of cases.
 It should probably not come as a surprise that Courts most often order parties to mediate their cases before trial.
 What easier way to lighten eighty percent of the burden on the Court’s time and resources.